 Guide To Betting Online In Massachusetts

 Although sports wagering still hasn’t launched in Massachusetts at the time of this writing, it’s still important to know how to make a wager with an online sportsbook.
-Because Massachusetts only has three retail casinos currently operating, and one of them is slots-only, chances are that any future sportsbooks will be mobile rather than retail-based.
+Because Massachusetts only has three retail casinos currently operating, and one of them is slots-only (Plainridge Park Casino), chances are that any future sportsbooks will be mobile rather than retail-based.

 Therefore, sports bettors will not likely have to register at a retail casino in order to complete signing up for a new sportsbook.
 Instead, odds are that players will be able to register for a sportsbook entirely online by providing some key personal information and agreeing to download geolocation tracking software.

-With all this in mind, let’s take a look at how you might place bets online in Massachusetts if and when the industry finally launches sometime over the next year or so.
+With all this in mind, let’s take a look at how you might place bets online in Massachusetts if and when the industry finally launches sometime in 2022.

 When searching for a perfect sportsbook, be sure to consider the opening bonus that may come with the betting platform.
 Opening bonuses come in a few major types and are perfect for allowing you to check out everything that a sportsbook has to offer without spending too much cash.

 - Deposit match bonuses apply to your initial deposit only and offer free site credit, usually based on how much you deposit overall.
-BetMGM, for instance, has a $600 deposit match bonus at a 100% rate.
-Deposit up to $600 and you’ll get a matching amount in site credit, doubling your initial wagering cash
+DraftKings, for instance, has a 20% deposit bonus of up to $1000.
+This means a new user may deposit up to $5000 and they receive the maximum bonus in site credit.

 - Risk-free bets are perfect for newcomers who want some protection from initial bad luck.
-FanDuel offers a risk-free bet worth up to $1000.
+FanDuel and BetMGM offer a risk-free bet worth up to $1000.
 Make your first wager and, if it goes south, you’ll get reimbursed in the form of free site credit vouchers

 - Free bets are also commonly offered, either as temporary promotions or staple opening bonuses.
-DraftKings sometimes offers five $5 free bets to new account holders, though this is dependent on the state.
+DraftKings sometimes offers multiple free bets to new account holders, though this is dependent on the state.
 These free bets can be used on particular wagers with set odds limits

 As you can see, there are lots of different opening bonuses and there’s sure to be something perfect for your wagering style or budget limitations.